leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Takeaways**

-1.
+1. Cosign is trying to make social capital more tangible
 2. Whether you should do a direct listing depends on the type of company you are
 3. Improve decision making in a company by adopting rough, not total consensus

 **Question of the month**

 What's an asymmetric risk you're trying to take this year?
-Mine is meeting more people.
+Mine is organise more events.

 **Cosign**